 ClinicalTrials.gov is a registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.
 Bethesda(MD): National Library of Medicine; 2000- .

 Health Business Elite contains nearly 600 journals dealing with the health care industry, non-clinical aspects of health care, marketing and health care administration.
 Many have full text links.
 Ipswich (MA): EBSCOhost; 2009- .

 Pharmaprojects (formely called Pipeline) contains detailed profiles of over 50,000 drugs, covering all drugs for all diseases, from the preclinical to commercialization stage.
 London: Citeline/Informa Health Business; 2007- .Subscription required.

 Biologics Regulated Products regulated by FDA Center for Biologics Evaluation and Research (CBER) still regulates allergenics, blood and blood products, cellular and gene therapy, tissue and tissue products, vaccines, and xenotransplantation.

 Brody T. Clinical Trials: study design, endpoints, and biomarkers, drug safety, and FDA and ICH guidelines.
-New York: Academic Press; 2012.
+2nd ed.
+Amsterdam: Elsevier/Academic Press; 2016.